 - added items to carts 65.16% more than first-time visitors;

 - spent 16.15% more per transaction.

 Indeed, personalization is a hot topic in e-commerce, and for good reason.
 But how do you know what changes work and how well do they work?

-As part of the Mobile Optimization Initiative (find out more and join for free), we’ve been using powerful HiConversion analytic tools to study how changes to customer interface impact RPV.
-One of the ways we’ve been looking at the data is by comparing new vs. returning visitors.
+As part of the Mobile Optimization Initiative, we've been using powerful HiConversion analytic tools to study how changes to customer interface impact RPV.
+One of the ways we've been looking at the data is by comparing new vs. returning visitors.
 In client after client, we find returning visitors are looking for different site elements and information than new customers.